open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 </div>
 Welcome to our interactive mapping tool!
 Click on a country below to start mapping power infrastructure directly in JOSM. :rocket:

+If this is your first time mapping, please go through the [starter-kit tutorial](https://ohmygrid.org/starter-kit/).

 <p>
   When you make an edit, please use the <span class="big-font">#ohmygrid</span> in the changeset to help the initiative!
 </p>